 The goal of this type is the same as above except it is conducted over the phone not in person.
 You can also meet through electronic means over the internet for example.
 Click the link in the sentence we have an article written specifically for this type.

 The informational type is the opposite of the others listed above.
 You are the one who asks the questions of employers and mentors in order to gain their knowledge and experience.
 Please read the informational type article if this is what you will be conducting.

 After participating in these events it is routine for candidates to send the interviewer a thank-you letter in appreciation for the opportunity.
-If you would like help creating one you may use our free thank you letter creator by clicking the start button below.
+If you would like help to create one you may use our Free Thank You Letter Creator by clicking the start button below.